Florida Attorney for Grand Theft Auto

 If you are facing criminal charges for grand theft auto in West Palm Beach or Fort Lauderdale, Florida, contact defense attorney Matt Shafran at Weinstein Legal today.
 The prosecutor’s office is already working on your case.
 You deserve the best legal team working tirelessly on your side as well.

 At Weinstein Legal, our phone lines are always open, no matter the time of day or day of the year.
 We provide free case evaluations for anyone in need of criminal defense, with no obligation.
 We serve all of South & Central Florida and the Treasure Coast with Law Offices in Orange, Broward and Palm Beach County.
+Contact us at one of three convenient locations:

 Beginning fighting to have your charges reduced or even dismissed with the best legal help at your side.
 At Weinstein Legal, we fight aggressively for our clients.
 There will never be a time where you are without access to your trusted legal team.